-- general operating expenses, such as office rent and utilities, to the extent that they are for use in your commercial activities; - purchases related to taxable restaurant sales; - new merchandise bought to sell year round at a price equal to or more than its direct cost and you charged tax separately on the selling price; - meals and entertainment expenses relating to your commercial activities; - allowances and reimbursements relating to your commercial activities that you paid to employees and volunteers; - capital personal property (such as office furniture, photocopiers, computers, and vehicles) that you bought and use more than 50% in your commercial activities; - real property that you bought and use more than 50% in your commercial activities; and - improvements to real property that you bought if you use the real property more than 50% in commercial activities.
+- general operating expenses, such as office rent and utilities, to the extent that they are for use in your commercial activities; - purchases related to taxable restaurant sales; - new merchandise bought to sell year round at a price equal to or more than its direct cost and you charged tax separately on the selling price; - meals and entertainment expenses relating to your commercial activities; - allowances and reimbursements relating to your commercial activities that you paid to employees and volunteers; - capital personal property (such as office furniture, photocopiers, computers, and vehicles) that you bought and use more than 50% in your commercial activities; - real property that you bought for use more than 50% in your commercial activities; and - improvements to real property that you bought if you use the real property more than 50% in commercial activities.

-Some charities can claim a rebate to recover part of the GST/HST paid or payable on expenses for which they cannot claim ITCs.
-For more information, see "Rebate information for charities that are GST/HST registrants" on page 14.
+Charities can claim a rebate to recover part of the GST/HST paid or payable on expenses for which they cannot claim ITCs or any other rebate, refund or remission.
+For more information, see "Rebate information for charities that are GST/HST registrants" on page 15.